apache/spark/docs/running-on-kubernetes.md

 the wrong pod is terminated.

-If your application is not running inside a pod, or if `spark.driver.pod.name` is not set when your application is actually running in a pod, keep in mind that the executor pods may not be deleted from the cluster when the application exits.
+If your application is not running inside a pod, or if `spark.driver.pod.name` is not set when your application is actually running in a pod, keep in mind that the executor pods may not be properly deleted from the cluster when the application exits.
 The Spark scheduler attempts to delete these pods, but if the network request to the API server fails for any reason, these pods will remain in the cluster.
-The executor processes should exit when they cannot reach the driver, so the executor pods should not consume resources in the cluster after your application exits.
+The executor processes should exit when they cannot reach the driver, so the executor pods should not consume compute resources (cpu and memory) in the cluster after your application exits.

 ### Authentication Parameters